-Elements of an IT Strategy
+Scope of an IT Strategy

-- IT Infrastructure: the technical architecture of hardware, operating systems, databases, end-user computing platforms, communications, and facilities.
+- IT Infrastructure: The technical architecture of hardware, operating systems, databases, end-user computing platforms, communications, and facilities.
 This also includes use of newer cloud platforms to replace on-premises IT infrastructure and systems.

 - IT Service Management: decisions concerning how and where IT services should be delivered and by whom, whether by internal IT work groups or by outsourcing or managed services providers.

-- IT Organizational Design.
-IT not just a matter of technology–it is also about people.
+- IT Organizational Design: IT is not just a matter of technology–it is also about people.
 Our IT strategic planning services also include evaluation of current skills and staffing levels, identification of skills gaps, and designing the optimal IT organizational structure to carry out the road map.
 If needed, we can also assist in the recruiting process for new IT personnel.